What you should know

-Under the law in BC, a parent or guardian of a child may place the child for adoption.
-They can place the child with an adoption agency to seek an adoptive family.
-Or they can work with an agency to place the child with someone they know (who is not a relative).
+Under the law in BC, a parent or guardian may place a child for adoption.
+They can place the child with an adoption agency to find an adoptive family or work with an agency to place the child with someone they know (who is not a relative).
 This type of adoption is called a direct placement.

-The adoption process can also start with a child being placed into the permanent care of the provincial government.
-When a child enters foster care, the goal is to reunite them with their birth family.
-In some circumstances, this is not possible or in the child's best interest.
+A child can be placed into the permanent care of the provincial government.
+This is called foster care.
+The goal is to reunite the child with their birth family.
+But in some circumstances, this isn’t possible or isn’t in the child's best interests.
 These children are placed in the Adopt BC Kids program.

-BC’s licensed adoption agencies also facilitate international adoptions.
-These feature adopting a child from another country.
+BC’s licensed adoption agencies help with international adoptions.
+These involve adopting a child from another country.

-A family may become interested in adopting a relative or partner's child.
-For instance, someone may wish to adopt a sibling’s child, or to adopt the child of their new partner.
-In order to adopt a child related to you by blood, or to adopt your partner's child, you need to apply to court.
+A family may want to adopt a relative or partner's child.
+It could be a niece or nephew, for instance, or the child of your new partner.
+To adopt a child related to you by blood, or to adopt your partner's child, you need to apply to the BC Supreme Court.

-Only the BC government or an agency licensed by it can handle an adoption in BC.
-The Ministry of Children & Family Development facilitates the adoption of BC children living in foster care.
+Only the BC government, or an agency licensed by it, can handle an adoption in BC.
+The Ministry of Children & Family Development helps with the adoption of BC children living in foster care.

-The adoption agencies licensed by the BC government handle various types of adoptions.
-Even with a direct placement, where the birth parents choose the adoptive parents, a licensed adoption agency must be involved before the adoptive parents receive the child.
+Adoption agencies licensed by the BC government handle various types of adoptions.
+A licensed adoption agency must be involved before adoptive parents receive the child.
+This is true even for a direct placement, where the birth parents choose the adoptive parents.

-- A parent or guardian can receive money from a prospective adoptive parent to cover certain expenses.
-For example, the birth mother can be paid for medical services related to the birth of the child, and accommodation and transportation related to the transfer of the child.
+- A parent or guardian can accept money from a prospective adoptive parent to cover certain expenses.
+For example, the birth mother can be paid for medical services for the birth of the child, as well as accommodation and transportation of the child.

 - An adoption agency can receive fees and expenses up to certain limits set under the law.

-- A lawyer can receive reasonable fees and expenses for legal services provided in connection with an adoption.
+- A lawyer can receive reasonable fees and expenses for providing legal services related to the adoption.

-The Ministry of Children & Family Development does not charge fees to people who adopt a child in care.
+The Ministry of Children & Family Development doesn’t charge people to adopt a child in care.

-A birth mother’s consent to an adoption is required unless the child is in the permanent care of the child welfare authorities.
-A birth mother’s consent is valid only if the child is at least 10 days old when the consent is given.
-The consent must be in a specific written form, and other documents are also required.
+A birth mother must consent to an adoption unless the child is in the permanent care of the child protection authorities.
+Her consent is valid only if the child is at least 10 days old when she gives it.
+The consent must be in a specific written form.
+Other documents are also required.

-A biological father’s consent is usually required too, but there are exceptions.
-For example, a court can be asked to do away with the biological father’s consent if he can’t be located or if to do so is in the child’s best interests.
+A biological father’s consent is usually required too.
+But there are exceptions.
+For example, a court can be asked to do away with the biological father’s consent if:

 Any other parent or guardian of the child must also consent to an adoption.

-If a child is age 12 or older, the child must consent to their adoption.
+If a child is age 12 or older, they must consent to being adopted.

-If the mother or father change their mind
+If the mother or father changes their mind

 A person who consented to their child's adoption may revoke their consent (cancel it) before the child is placed for adoption.

-As well, the birth mother may revoke her consent to the adoption within 30 days of the child’s birth — even if the child has already been placed for adoption.
+As well, the birth mother may revoke her consent to the adoption in writing within 30 days of the child’s birth.
+This can happen even if the child has already been placed for adoption.

 A child who has consented to their adoption has until the adoption order is granted to revoke their consent.

-The revocation must be in writing and delivered to the adoption agency or the BC director of adoptions.
+A revocation must be in writing.
+It must be given directly to the adoption agency or the BC director of adoptions.

 The child’s perspective

-Under BC law, the most important consideration in placing a child for adoption is determining the best interests of the child.
-The relevant factors that go into determining the child’s best interests are set out in the Adoption Act and the Child, Family and Community Service Act.
+Under BC law, the most important consideration in placing a child for adoption is the best interests of the child.
+The relevant factors here are set out in the Adoption Act and the Child, Family and Community Service Act.
 They include:

 - the child's safety